argoroots/elekter/custom_components/borsihind/README.md

 2. Click **Add Integration**
 3. Search for "Börsihind.ee"
 4. Select your network package (V1, V2, V4, or V5)
+5. Choose data interval (15 minutes or 1 hour)
-5. Enter your electricity provider's marginal (optional, default: 0)
+6. Enter your electricity provider's marginal (optional, default: 0)

+You can later adjust the interval and marginal in the integration's options without removing it.

 ## Sensors